 - Four cancers (7%) remained stable for some time while being treated with MK-4827

-Though many of the cancers in this study were not breast cancer, most of the people in the study had an abnormal breast cancer gene.
-Most inherited cases of breast cancer are associated with two abnormal genes: BRCA1 (BReast CAncer gene one) and BRCA2 (BReast CAncer gene two).
-Women with an abnormal BRCA1 or BRCA2 gene have up to an 85% risk of developing breast cancer by age 70.
+Though many of the cancers in this study were not breast cancer, most of the people in the study had a mutation in the BRCA1 or BRCA2 gene.
+Most inherited cases of breast cancer are associated with mutations in two genes: BRCA1 (BReast CAncer gene one) and BRCA2 (BReast CAncer gene two).
+Women with a BRCA1 or BRCA2 mutation have up to a 72% risk of developing breast cancer by age 80.
 Their risk of ovarian cancer also is higher than average.
 Abnormal breast cancer genes also have been linked to a higher risk of other cancers.
 Cells with an abnormal BRCA gene are unable to repair a specific type of DNA damage.
-Because of the way PARP inhibitors work, they may be uniquely suited to treat cancers in people with an abnormal BRCA gene.
+Because of the way PARP inhibitors work, they may be uniquely suited to treat cancers in people with a BRCA genetic mutation.
 Of the 10 people who had a partial response to MK-4827 treatment, eight of them (80%) had an abnormal BRCA gene.

 This was a phase I study.
 Phase I studies are done to help researchers figure out the best dose of a new treatment that can be used safely without serious side effects.
 Results from a phase I study also can help researchers figure out if a larger study involving more people makes sense.
 Based on promising results from this and other studies, doctors are continuing to study how PARP inhibitors can treat breast and other cancers.